michaelw/TA-pihole_dns/README.md

 \* ***Failing to perform the following will cause this add-on to not extract fields properly***

 Set `log-queries=extra` in the pihole dnsmasq configuration file.
-Pi-hole recommends to make any changes to a new configuration file to avoid changes to be overridden during an update.
+Pi-hole® recommends to make any changes to a new configuration file to avoid changes to be overridden during an update.

 1. Create a new file: `/etc/dnsmasq.d/02-pihole-splunk.conf`.
 1. Add `log-queries=extra` to the file. save and close the file